sushant8421/create_your_own_shell/README.md

 # create_your_own_shell
-# Light version of a shell you use in in your Terminal
+# Light version of a shell you use in your Terminal

 run by : ./my_shell